metro-mpi/verilator/docs/guide/exe_verilator.rst

    With :vlopt:`--clk`, the specified signal is marked as a clock signal.

    The provided signal name is specified using a RTL hierarchy path.
 For example, v.foo.bar.
-If the signal is the input to the top-module, then directly provide the signal name.
+If the signal is the input to top-module, then directly provide the signal name.
 Alternatively, use a :option:`/*verilator&32;clocker*/` metacomment in RTL file to mark the signal directly.